opendevshop/devshop/devmaster/README.vagrant.md

   *NOTE:* If you wish to change the IP or hostname, edit `vagrant.vars.yml` before you call vagrant up for the first time.

-7. If you wish to develop devshop, edit `vagrant.vars.yml` and set development to TRUE:
+7. If you wish to test a "pure" devshop install, edit `vagrant.vars.yml` and set development to FALSE:

   ```yml
   # Set to TRUE if you wish to develop devshop.